 Before we go any further, it’s essential to differentiate between market circuit breakers and the Limit Up-Limit Down Rule that places price bands around individual stocks and ETFs.

 Single stock price bands work similarly to stock market circuit breakers because they halt trading should panic-driven sell-offs occur, but there are some noticeable differences.
-First of all, the thresholds that halt trading for a specific stock or ETF vary depending on the security in question, the stock or ETF’s share price, and the time of day.
+First, the thresholds that halt trading for a specific stock or ETF vary depending on the security in question, the stock or ETF’s share price, and the time of day.

 As the name implies, these thresholds apply to both upward and downward movement instead of the circuit breakers for the US stock market, which are only triggered by declines.